 There is no provision for cost-of-living increases after benefits begin.

-The plan covers all types of Town employees.
+The plan covers full-time and special part-time Town employees.

 Membership in the Plan consisted of the following at January 1, 2008, the date of the latest actuarial valuation: